pixeljammed/Whython/README.md

 # Whython
-Python with braces.
-Because Python is awesome, but whitespace is awful.
+Python with a dash of Lua.
+Because Lua is awesome - but nobody ever uses it for anything - lol!

 Whython is a Python preprosessor which does stupid things, like force you to put **end** at the end of an indentation.